Experimental Combination of Olaparib and Radium-223 For Metastatic Castration-Resistant Prostate Cancer That Has Spread

 PHASE II: Patients are randomized to 1 of 2 arms.

 ARM I: Patients receive radium Ra 223 dichloride IV over 1 minute on day 1.
 Treatment repeats every 28 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.
-Patients also continue to receive olaparib as in Phase I.
+Patients also receive olaparib PO BID on days 1-28.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Patients also undergo CT or MRI as well as blood sample collection and a tissue biopsy during screening and on study.

 After completion of study treatment, patients are followed up every 6 months for 2 years.